microsoft/CCF/doc/operations/certificates.rst

         }

     - ``ca_certs``: CCF will need to establish https connections with the CA, but does not come with root certificates by default and therefore will fail to establish connections.
-This setting is populated with on or more such certificates; e.g. for Let's Encrypt this would be their ISRG Root X1 certificate (see `here <https://letsencrypt.org/certificates/>`_) in PEM format.
+This setting is populated with one or more such certificates; e.g. for Let's Encrypt this would be their ISRG Root X1 certificate (see `here <https://letsencrypt.org/certificates/>`_) in PEM format.
     - ``directory_url``: This is the main entry point for the ACME protocol.
 For Let's Encrypt's `staging environment <https://letsencrypt.org/docs/staging-environment/>`_, this is ``https://acme-staging-v02.api.letsencrypt.org/directory``; minus the ``-staging`` for their production environment).
     - ``service_dns_name``: The DNS name for the network from step 1.
     - ``contact``: A list of contact addresses, usually e-mail addresses, which must be prefixed with ``mailto:``.
 These contacts may receive notifications about service changes, e.g. certificate revocation or expiry.